Art and history between Augsburg and Stuttgart

 - Or ring us to make your payment (please have your your credit or debit card details ready (and we will also need to have your phone number or email address) - our contact details are on each page.

-Please note that payment can be made by cheque, bank transfer or debit card (Maestro or Visa Debit cards - free of charge).
+Please note that payment can be made by cheque, bank transfer, or debit card (Maestro or Visa Debit cards) or credit card (from Visa and MasterCard only).
 On-line card payments are processed securely by WorldPay on our behalf.
-Credit card payments (Visa and MasterCard only) incur a 2% handling fee to contribute to the charges levied upon us by card companies and this handling fee is non-refundable under any circumstances.
 We will NOT retain any card information once payment has been received.

 **Note: You can get a free copy of Acrobat Reader by clicking here.